mountaindust/Planktos/README.md

 - netCDF4 (if loading netCDF data, comes standard with an Anaconda installation)
 - pytest (if running tests)

-If you need to convert data from IBAMR into vtk, you will also need a Python 2.7 environment with numpy and VisIt installed (VisIt's Python API is written in
+If you want to use the supplied script to convert data from IBAMR into vtk, you will also need a Python 2.7 environment with numpy and VisIt installed (VisIt's Python API is written in
 Python 2.7).

 ### Tests